Table of Contents Hide

 And what about users?
-The number of expenses spent on paid applications increased by 20% and reached whooping 76 billion dollars.
+The number of expenses spent on paid applications increased by 20% and reached whopping 76 billion dollars.
 In 2019, according to the App Annie forecast, spendings on paid applications will increase to $122 billion (together with China’s third-party application stores mentioned above).
 This data covers the Apple App Store and Google Play statistics from the beginning of the year to December 15, 2018.

-It’s quite ironical that with all these scandals around the brand, the top three places in terms of the number of downloads were occupied by the holy trinity of Facebook products: the Facebook app itself, Messenger and Whatsup Messenger.
+It’s quite ironic that with all these scandals around the brand, the top three places in terms of the number of downloads were occupied by the holy trinity of Facebook products: the Facebook app itself, Messenger and Whatsup Messenger.

 The two giants of mobile development, Android and iOS, still dominate the global smartphone market, and the historical records only prove it.
 For instance, according to a Gartner study, 87.8% of smartphones sold in 2016 are of Android’s share.
-Apple, Google’s archrival, is the second largest vendor of smartphones in the world: iPhone sales have significantly risen over the last years.
+Apple, Google’s archrival, is the second-largest vendor of smartphones in the world: iPhone sales have significantly risen over the last years.
 In the first quarter of 2017, Apple sold more than 78 million iPhone units, the number which accounted for nearly 69% of Apple’s total revenue.

 These solutions allow users to get content from various online resources and combine them in a simple and clear interface.
 Content can be very diverse: from hot news to personal interests.
 Aggregators are designed for those who do not have the time to visit the multitude of websites or install many applications at once.
 Popular aggregator applications include names like Flipboard, Feedly or IFTTT.
-Application aggregators tend to gain even more popularity when they improve the service on demand acquisition process as well.
+Application aggregators tend to gain even more popularity when they improve the service on-demand acquisition process as well.
 For example, Facebook did this with the Messenger app: now it allows users to read their feeds and call Uber.

 However, it’s easier said than done as there are lots of challenges along the development way.
-Perhaps, the most difficult one is about meeting users experience.
+Perhaps, the most difficult one is about meeting users’ experience.
 For instance, how to properly integrate a payment method into a messaging application?
 If we have mentioned Uber, well, how will you provide your customers with an opportunity of ordering a taxi from, say, a location-based app like Google Maps?
 All of these questions require new approaches to technologies.

 Besides, UI/UX is something that is extremely hard to figure out for a bundled application.
-The big set of features may lead to chaos, which, in its turn, results in poor user experience.
+The big set of features may lead to chaos, which, in turn, results in poor user experience.
 In the modern world, where convenience is put at the head of the table, an application will be deleted shortly after a user realizes the app has poor UX.

 Chatbots are on the rise.
 Nowadays, individual verbal communication is generally very profitable for businesses.
 It’s time to forget about human consultants working part-time, it’s already a thing of the past.